planetfederal/desktop-documentation/docs/source/what_is_bd.rst

   instructions.

 * **QGIS User manual** - extensive user manual created by the community.
-The QGIS application help buttons link both to the online and offline versions of this manual.
+The QGIS application help buttons, normally linked to this online document, will fallback to the offline version, if there is no internet connection.

-* **PyQGIS Cookbook** - PyQGIS nstruction and recipes created by the community on how to use the QGIS classes and methods with Python
+* **PyQGIS Cookbook** - PyQGIS instruction and recipes created by the community on how to use the QGIS classes and methods with Python

 Security
 --------